aio-libs/aiopg/CONTRIBUTING.rst

     import ipdb; ipdb.set_trace()

 The library is reasonably well covered by tests.
-There is a make target for generating the coverage report
+There is a make target for generating the coverage report:

 .. code-block:: shell